tqrahman/edge-impulse-hackathon-2025/README.md

 ### Application Development

 The applicaiton development starts with flashing a version of Raspberry Pi OS to an SD that will be used by our Raspberry Pi.
 Once the Pi is powered on we SSH into its terminal, we install the [Edge Impulse Linux CLI](https://docs.edgeimpulse.com/tools/clis/edge-impulse-linux-cli#edge-impulse-linux), and downloaded the model to the Raspberry Pi.
+The Linux CLI will be used to run the model and then pipeline the output into a python file that will parse the output and send the number of open spots to the web app.
+This is done by using the command: `edge-impulse-linux-runner --model-file hackathon_2025-linux-aarch64-v2.eim | python main.py`

 We also set up the T-Beams to be our Papa and Mama Ducks that will be used in our project that will be used to send data to the web app.
-For the Papa Duck, it is flashed using Duck Management System (DMS) and for the Mama Duck it is flashed using a custom .ino file.
-Once all the boards are flashed and set up, the pipeline will be:
+For the Papa Duck, it is flashed using Duck Management System (DMS) and for the Mama Duck it is flashed using a custom .ino file and PlatformIO.

+Once all the boards are flashed and set up, the complete pipeline is:
-1. The Raspberry Pi will run the Edge Impulse model with the connected Raspberry Pi Camera.
+1. The Raspberry Pi will run the Edge Impulse model using the Raspberry Pi Camera.
 2. When the Pi detects an open parking spot, it will send a message using UART to the Mama Duck T-Beam that is hardwired to it.
 3. The Mama Duck will then send a packet using LoRa to the Papa Duck T-Beam.
 4. The Papa Duck will relay that packet back to DMS.